Recording Natural Sounds

 Can be carried in a coat pocket - allows "quick draw" recording

-The ICD-PX820 has a "high quality" mode with an extended frequency range, up to 20,000 hz.
+Frequency range extends to 20,000 hz.
 This makes it useful for insect recordings as well, something the earlier models did not do well.

 Software: